isomerpages/mlaw-corp/news/press-releases/_posts/2018-07-23-appointment--of-new-board-member-to-the-singapore-land-authority-and-reappoinment-of-chairman-and-three-members.md

 ---
-layout: post
-title: Appointment of New Board Member to the Singapore Land Authority and Reappointment of Chairman and Three Members
+title: 'Appointment of New Board Member to the Singapore Land Authority and Reappointment of Chairman and Three Members'
 permalink: /news/press-releases/SLA-Board-appointments-2018
-breadcrumb: Press Releases
+breadcrumb: 'Press Releases'
-collection_name: news

 ---

 23 Jul 2018 Posted in [Press releases](/news/press-releases)